 - 1. Follow the procedure in before working inside your computer

 - 2. Remove the SD memory card

+- 3. Remove the optical drive assembly

-- 3. Remove the base cover
+- 4. Remove the base cover

 - 1. Disconnect the battery cable from the system board [1]. - 2.
 Remove the four (M2x3) screws that secure the battery to the palmrest and keyboard assembly [2]. - 3.
 Lift the battery off the palmrest and keyboard assembly [3].